Recognized by international art critics as a world-class museum in the heart of the Midwest, the

 The Art Center’s physical complex marries with the collection for a totally integrated experience.
 The collection is housed in three major buildings; each designed by a world-renowned architect – Eliel Saarinen, I. M. Pei, and Richard Meier.

-FREE admission supported by Principal Financial Group and Vision Iowa.
+FREE admission supported by Principal Financial Group and Art Center members.

 To ensure your safety and the preservation of artwork for generations to come, the Art Center asks that visitors observe the following guidelines: